devproca/sql-dev-day/README.md

 ## Exercise 5 - Window functions

-Window functions (or analytic functions as Oracle calls them) are part of the ANSI SQL2003 standard.
+[Window functions](https://en.wikipedia.org/wiki/Window_function_(SQL) (or analytic functions as Oracle calls them) are part of the ANSI SQL2003 standard.
+Window functions allow us to perform aggregate operations on a subset of the date (averages, counts, sums etc).
 Window functions **do not collapse rows** like a group by.
-Window functions are useful when you want to include totals at a row level in a report.
+They are most useful when you want to include totals at a row level in a report.

 Here is a simple example: